 Motor and drive electronics are mounted in a single housing, with the battery.
 The big advantage of Evation’s system is that you can remove most of it, reducing weight and rendering your e-bike close to the configuration of a conventional bike.

-Peak power is an average 55Nm, but again: this mid-drive motor is marketed at riders with adequate fitness who want to ride further, in less time, instead of those cyclists who require a lot of pedal-assistance all of the time.
+Peak power is an average 55Nm, which isn't a lot, but it is marketed at riders with adequate fitness who want to ride further, in less time, instead of those cyclists who require a lot of pedal-assistance all of the time.

-The American cycling brand has invested heavily in a vertical integration of its e-bike sourcing and supply chain.
-With a dedicated e-bike engineering resource in Switzerland, the strategy at Specialized is clearly to control its own destiny and pace of development with e-bikes.
+Specialized has invested heavily in a vertical integration of its e-bike sourcing and supply chain.
+With a dedicated e-bike engineering resource in Switzerland, the strategy is clearly to control its own destiny and pace of development with e-bikes.

 With the SL 1.1 motor, Specialized has shown how light a high-performance road e-bike can be.
 The company’s Turbo Creo SL is powered by a 240w motor and targeted at those road riders who have the fitness, but not the flexibility of schedule for those five-hour training rides.